 Sedation vs. Local Anesthesia Abortion

 Every woman is unique and reacts differently to general anesthesia and abortion.
 However, here are several possible scenarios:

 Women's responses to an abortion under sedation vary greatly.

 Being sedated during the procedure is often considered an advantage, since one is unaware, or less aware, of what is happening.
 This can be a relief.

 Other women experience this sedation as confusing, since, upon awaking, the pregnancy is suddenly over.
 Some women

 struggle while trying to process this moment.
 Another disadvantage of sedation

 is that it often leaves you feeling very dizzy and light-headed for several hours.

 - Unconscious, or less aware, during the procedure

-- Confusion when everything is suddenly over
+- Confusion and a sudden sensation of an inner void when everything is abruptly over

 - Dizziness after the sedation